jnm2/lang-design/List patterns for enumerables.md

 Extends list patterns to be able to be used with enumerables that are not countable or indexable. `items.Where(...) is [var singleItem]`, or `is []`, or `is [p1, .., p2]`.

 The pattern will be evaluated without multiple enumeration.
-The only slice pattern supported by this proposal is the discarding slice pattern, where `..` is not followed by another pattern referring to the slice.
+The slice pattern `..` is supported, but only without a subpattern.

 ## Motivation